Despiix/StudyBuddy_GPT/README.md

 # StudyBuddy_GPT

+A GPT chatbot to help you study and create flashcards.
+The program is still under development but if you have any suggestions don't hesitate to let me know.

 - batch_size: This parameter determines the number of independent sequences that will be processed in parallel during training.
 A larger batch size can speed up training, but it requires more memory.